Land Information New Zealand can help central and local government agencies before, during and after an emergency event.

 - Aerial imagery

-Our Crown Property Centre of Expertise (CPCoE) has technical expertise under the Public Works Act and provides centralised property acquisition, management and disposal services for other Crown agencies.
+Our Land & Property Teams in Wellington and Christchurch have technical expertise under the Public Works Act 1981 and provide centralised property acquisition, management and disposal services for other Crown agencies.

-LINZ has an established demolition team with significant operational experience gained responding to Christchurch earthquakes.
-The team has proven systems and specialist contractors available to provide advice on Crown property, including:
+We have an established demolition team with significant operational experience gained responding to Christchurch earthquakes.
+The team has proven systems and specialist contractors available to provide advice on Crown property, including the: